 “If you have irregular water, you will have an irregular brew,” Ivan stresses.
 “If you have acceptable water, you will get an acceptable brew.
 Ideal water will give you a superior brew.”

-But what is the ideal water?
+But what is the ideal type?

 Measuring the TDS of water samples.
 Credit: Fernando Pocasangre